Dexter88xD/ft_printf/README.md

 - Open an issue for bug reports or feature requests.
 - Submit a pull request with your enhancements or fixes.

-Please ensure your code follows the 42 coding standards and includes relevant tests.
+Please ensure your code adheres to the 42 coding standards and includes relevant test cases.

 ---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

----